rotationalio/ensign/docs/content/getting-started/_index.md

 - Click `New Topic` and enter a Topic Name (required), then click `Create Topic`.
 - For more details, watch the [Topic Creation Tutorial](https://www.youtube.com/watch?v=1XuVPl_Ki4U)
 > **Tips:**
-> - Pick a name for each topic that encodes information about the data that's stored in that topic.
+> - Pick a name for each topic that encodes information about the data you intend to store in that topic.
 > - You can also include information about the data format (e.g. flights-json or hotels-html).
 Read more at [Naming Topics]({{< ref "/getting-started/topics" >}})
 > - Topics can help serve as a data contract helping upstream publishers remember how to serialize the data and downstream subscribers how to parse it.